 As it melts, it bastes the turkey and adds a yummy buttery flavor.
 You can add simple herbs and spices to the butter for even more flavor, like thyme and rosemary.

 Bring Your Bird to Room Temperature

 It’s so important to allow your turkey to come up to room temperature before cooking.
 This simple tip will allow the heat to be evenly distributed and provide an accurate cooking time for your turkey.

 Roast the Turkey Upside Down at First

-This sounds strange at first, totally makes sense.
+This method sounds strange at first, but it totally makes sense.
 Placing the turkey, breast side down, on a V-rack for the first hour or so of roasting essentially allows it to baste itself.